 Thursday, June 30, 2022

-Bikini strings and coconut oil
+Bikini strings and coconut oil: Coming of age at the beach

 “You don’t want pubic hair, believe me,” said April, angry she had razored her crotch just to lie next to a glorified pond with a 12-year-old.
 “Why the rush?”